 The sargassum seaweed is washed, dried, and ground to a fine powder.
 The powder is then mixed with water and heated to dissolve the sodium alginate.
 The solution is then filtered to remove impurities, and the sodium alginate is precipitated using a calcium chloride solution.

 The sodium alginate powder is mixed with water to create a thick gel-like substance.
 Glycerin and soybean oil are then added to the mixture to increase its flexibility and durability.
 Finally, the activated charcoal powder is added to the mixture, and the resulting mixture is stirred thoroughly.

-The bioplastic mixture is poured into molds of the desired shape and size.
-The molds are then dried at a low temperature to evaporate the water and solidify the bioplastic sheets.
-The dried bioplastic sheets are then removed from the molds and cut to the desired dimensions.
+The bioplastic mixture is poured into moulds of the desired shape and size.
+The moulds are then dried at a low temperature to evaporate the water and solidify the bioplastic sheets.
+The dried bioplastic sheets are then removed from the moulds and cut to the desired dimensions.